abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

 A JavaScript function can have any number of parameters just like any other programming languages

 ### Default parameters
-Default parameter is very useful in more complex application.
-When we dont have any clarity about the parameter what will that be then its better to define a default parameter.
+The default parameter is very useful in a more complex application.
+When we don't have any clarity about the parameter what will that be then its better to define a default parameter.

 ```js
 function helloName(name = "Abhin Pai") { console.log(name) }